Creating a Limited Liability Company (LLC) Under New Jersey Laws

 NJ LLC Member Rights

 A person becomes a member of an LLC when the LLC is formed and they join in.
-When a person joins an LLC, they receive a number of rights.
+When a person joins an LLC, they receive several rights.
 Like a partnership, LLC members generally are involved in the management and operations of the company, but by agreement a member can be released from making decisions for and about the company.
-This lack of control over the day-to-day operations helps shield a member from personal liability thereby protecting him or her from the debts and obligations of the LLC.
-Regardless of the fact a person can be shielded from liability as passive members, all members remain at risk of losing their time and money invested in the LLC.
+This voluntary lack of control over the day-to-day operations helps shield a member from personal liability thereby protecting him or her from personal liability for the debts and obligations of the LLC.
+Regardless of the fact a person can be shielded from liability as a passive member, all members remain at risk of losing their time and money invested in the LLC.

-As a member of an LLC, your rights and obligations depend largely on the Certificate of Formation, Company By-Laws, Contents of an operating agreement and in the absence of an operating agreement, state statutes.
+As a member of an LLC, your rights and obligations depend largely on the Certificate of Formation filed with the State of New Jersey, By-Laws updated by the members, contents of a written operating agreement and in the absence of a written operating agreement, the default state statutes.
 When evaluating your specific member rights, one should always check these documents first.
-If you have a well written membership agreement your rights may include:
+If you have a well written membership/operating agreement, your rights may include:

 - The right to vote on issues that affect company interests;